 In July 2006, the plaintiff was hit by a car driven by Mr. Bakonyi.
 The plaintiff had automobile insurance with Lombard which included the OPCF 44R.
 In June 2007, the plaintiff and members of his family sued Mr. Bakonyi for damages in excess of \$1,000,000 arising out of the plaintiff's injuries.
 In June 2010, Mr. Bakonyi's auto insurance coverage was limited to \$1,000,000.
 The plaintiffs brought an action against Lombard for indemnity under the OPCF 44R for any amounts found owing to them in excess of \$1,000,000.
 Lombard pleaded that the action was commenced after the expiry of the 12-month limitation period in s.
 17 of the OPCF 44R.
 The plaintiffs relied on the 2-year limitation period as set out in s.
 4 of the Limitations Act, 2002.
 The plaintiffs moved under rule 21 for a determination of the limitations issue.
-The Court of Appeal held that, since the Limitations Act, 2002 specifically excluded some pre-existing limitation periods, the legislature intended for that limitation period to be preserved.
+The Court of Appeal held that, since the Limitations Act, 2002 specifically excluded some pre-existing limitation periods, the legislation would have done the same with the 12-month limitation period in the OPCF 44R if the legislature intended for that limitation period to be preserved.
 Applying the discoverability principle, the Court of Appeal held that the plaintiff has not suffered a loss until they have made a demand for indemnity which the insurer has not been accepted.